scheldejonas/week4-orm-jpa/Presentation.md

   - Object Oriented model is about modelling behaviour

 ###Java vs DB: Mismatch issues
-- Example – collections versus tables
+- Example â€“ collections versus tables
   - Java/C# use collections to manage lists of objects
   - Databases uses tables to manage lists of entities

-- Example – blobs versus objects
+- Example â€“ blobs versus objects
   - Databases uses blobs to manage large objects as simple binary data
   - Java/C# use objects with behaviors